 Answer: D) Fixed annuities

 All Treasury (US Government) securities, including Treasury bills, Treasury bonds, and STRIPS, are exempt from registration requirements.
-Although they are securities, which are typically subject to securities laws and regulations, applicable rules and regulations (which we’ll learn more about later) explicitly state US Government securities are not subject to registration requirements (an exemption).
+Although they are securities (which are typically subject to securities laws and regulations), applicable rules and regulations (which we’ll cover later) explicitly state that US Government securities are not subject to registration requirements (an exemption).

 Fixed annuities are not subject to registration requirements either, but for a different reason than US Government securities.
 They do not meet the definition of a security, and therefore are excluded from securities laws.

-We’ll dive deeper into securities in the next chapter, which should clear up any confusion about our discussion of exempt securities or products excluded from securities laws.
+We’ll dive deeper into securities in the next chapter, which should clear up any confusion about exempt securities or products excluded from securities laws.

 Sign up for free to take 2 quiz questions on this topic